oslabs-beta/Galvr/README.md

 ### Quick Start

-This guide assumes you have a k8s cluster up and running.
+This guide assumes you have a Kubernetes cluster up and running.

 ##### Install cert-manager, which is required for the Otel (and Jaeger) operators: